yarisvt/tyk-docs/tyk-docs/content/tyk-oss/ce-docker.md

 2021-01-28 13:05:22 (6.81 MB/s) - ‘tyk.standalone.conf’ saved [1563/1563]
 ```

-Now we can run the Gateway, mounting the conf file into the container:
+Now you can run the Gateway, mounting the conf file into the container:
 ```.bash
 $ docker run \
   --name tyk_gateway \